 - The AASHTO Guide Specification on Structural Design with UHPC is almost entirely based on the content that FHWA's team developed for their consideration.
-The document was successfully balloted by AASHTO on May 25, 2023. - An FHWA report covering the technical content of the draft AASHTO Guide Spec on Structural Design with UHPC as well as two structural analysis and design examples is progressing toward publication in late-2023.
+The document was successfully balloted by AASHTO on May 25, 2023. - An FHWA report covering the technical content of the draft AASHTO Guide Spec on Structural Design with UHPC as well as two structural analysis and design examples was published in October 2023.